Stockport

 Most of the town is within the boundaries of the historic county of Cheshire, with the area north of the Mersey in the historic county of Lancashire.
 Stockport in the 16th century was a small town entirely on the south bank of the Mersey, known for the cultivation of hemp and manufacture of rope.
 In the 18th century, it had one of the first mechanised silk factories in the British Isles.
 Stockport's predominant industries of the 19th century were the cotton and allied industries.
 It was also at the centre of the country's hatting industry, which by 1884 was exporting more than six million hats a year; the last hat works in Stockport closed in 1997.
+The town's football club, Stockport County, is nicknamed The Hatters.

 Dominating the western approaches to the town is Stockport Viaduct.
-Built in 1840, its 27 brick arches carry the mainline railways passing through the town over the River Mersey.
+Built in 1840, its 27 brick arches carry the main line railway through the town over the River Mersey and the M60 motorway.

 History

 Toponymy

 Stockport was recorded as "Stokeport" in 1170.
 The currently accepted etymology is Old English port, a market place, with stoc, a hamlet (but more accurately a minor settlement within an estate); hence, a market place at a hamlet.
 Older derivations include stock, a stockaded place or castle, with port, a wood, hence a castle in a wood.
 The castle probably refers to Stockport Castle, a 12th-century motte-and-bailey first mentioned in 1173.

 Other derivations are based on early variants such as Stopford and Stockford.
-There is evidence that a ford across the Mersey existed at the foot of Bridge Street Brow.
-Stopford retains a use in the adjectival form, Stopfordian, for Stockport-related items, and pupils of Stockport Grammar School style themselves Stopfordians.
-Stopfordian is used as the general term, or demonym used for people from Stockport, much as someone from London would be a Londoner.
+There is evidence that a ford across the River Mersey existed at the foot of Bridge Street Brow.
+Stopford retains a use in the adjectival form, Stopfordian, for Stockport-related items and pupils of Stockport Grammar School; it is also used as the demonym for people from Stockport.

-Stockport has never been a sea or river port as the Mersey is not navigable here; in the centre of Stockport the river has been culverted and the main shopping street, Merseyway, built above it.
+Stockport has never been a sea or river port, as the Mersey is not navigable here; in the centre of the town, the river has been culverted and the main shopping street, Merseyway, was built above it.